 Instructions

-- Preheat oven to 350°F. Line 9×13" jelly roll pan with aluminum foil.
-Spray foil with cooking spray and then line pan with saltine crackers.
+- Prep.
+Preheat oven to 350°F. Line 9×13" jelly roll pan with aluminum foil.
+Spray foil with cooking spray and then line pan with 50 saltine crackers.

-- Place butter in a medium-sized pot over low medium/low heat.
-Stir until butter is slightly melted, then add sugar.
+- Melt butter and sugar.
+Place 1 cup butter in a medium-sized pot over low medium/low heat.
+Stir until butter is slightly melted, then add 1 cup sugar.
 Once butter is melted, bring to a boil over medium-heat for 3 minutes, or until it thickens and sugar has dissolved.
 Stir constantly.
 You want the butter and sugar to be combined and turn an amber caramel color.

-- After 3 minutes, remove pan from heat and pour evenly over the saltine crackers.
+- Pour and bake.
+After 3 minutes, remove pan from heat and pour evenly over the saltine crackers.
 Spread mixture with a knife.
 Place pan in oven and bake for 7-8 minutes or until lightly golden brown.
 The mixture will spread evenly over the crackers as it bakes.

-- Remove pan from oven.
+- Add chocolate chips.
+Remove pan from oven.
 If you're adding chocolate sprinkle the chocolate chips over top and allow to sit for 5 minutes (or place back in the oven for 1 minute).
 Then spread with a spatula and sprinkle with nuts if desired.
 Allow to cool.

 Notes